Poker Tournament Directors Association Tournament Rules apply to all tournaments

 29: At Your Seat

-Pending Players with live hands (including players all-in or otherwise finished betting) must remain at the table until the showdown concludes.
-Leaving the table is incompatible with protecting your hand and following the action, and is subject to penalty.
-Button / Blinds
+A player with a live hand must remain at the table if any further betting action remains in the hand.
+Leaving the table is incompatible with a player’s duty to protect his hand and follow the action, and is subject to penalty.

 31: Dead Button